nadiacuuj/webscraping_lego/README.md

 3. **Run the Python Script:**
 4. python main.py

+## Future Enhancements:
+In the future, we plan to extend this project to scrape additional details for each LEGO set, such as:
+- Price
+- Recommended Age
+- Number of Pieces
+- User Rating

+These additional details are currently not scraped because they are dynamically loaded on the page via JavaScript, which requires more advanced web scraping tools like Selenium.
+For this project, we chose to use BeautifulSoup to keep the scope focused on static content scraping.
+In future iterations, we may introduce Selenium or similar tools to handle dynamic content.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.